Learn To Dive Port Douglas

 And you can start right now with PADI eLearning…

-1. We have a policy of only taking a maximum of 5 on PADI Open Water Courses in Port Douglas as it means we can give expert and individual attention to each student – it’s a bit like the small school classes issue.
+1. COVID 19 policy change – We have a policy of only teaching privately booked PADI Open Water Courses in Port Douglas as it means we can give expert and individual attention to each student – it’s a bit like the small school classes issue.
 It’s much, much better for the learning to dive experience.

-2. Secondly, we offer a free extra dive on the Open Water Course so instead of just 4 Open Water dives you will each get 5 great dives out on the pristine outer Great Barrier Reef.
-And we can offer a day on the Opal Reef Complex too.
+2. Secondly, we offer 2 free extra dives on the Open Water Course so instead of just 4 Open Water dives you will each get 6 great dives out on the pristine outer Great Barrier Reef.

 This is a 3-day course with prior PADI eLearning.
 PADI eLearning can be accessed from the banner at the bottom of this page.
 There is an extra cost to PADI.